Hooks

 console.log("my hook");

-// Call the original setArmour method, but we intentionally subtract 1 and return the original call result
+// Call the original setArmour — we subtract 1 and return the original result.

 return orig_playerMethods.setArmour.call(this, armour - 1);

-// Never directly use this.setArmour(armour), as it will cause an infinite loop
+// Never call this.setArmour(armour) directly — this will cause an infinite loop.

-// Inside the hook function body, you can only call all original functions via orig_playerMethods.
+// Inside the hook body, always use orig_playerMethods for all original calls.

 } else {